 - a.
-The Commission and affected data subjects shall be notified by the personal information controller within 72 hours upon knowledge of or reasonable belief by the personal information controller or personal information processor that a personal data breach requiring notification has occurred. - b.
-Notification of personal data breach shall be required when sensitive personal information or other information that may, under the circumstances, be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information controller or the Commission believes that such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject. - c.
+The Commission and affected data subjects shall be notified by the personal information controller within seventy-two (72) hours upon knowledge of, or when there is reasonable belief by the personal information controller or personal information processor that, a personal data breach requiring notification has occurred. - b.
+Notification of personal data breach shall be required when sensitive personal information or any other information that may, under the circumstances, be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information controller or the Commission believes that such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject.

+c.
 Depending on the nature of the incident, or if there is delay or failure to notify, the Commission may investigate the circumstances surrounding the personal data breach.
 Investigations may include on-site examination of systems and procedures.

 Section 39.
 Contents of Notification.
-The notification shall at least describe the nature of the breach, the sensitive personal information possibly involved, and the measures taken by the entity to address the breach.
-The notification to the data subject should also include measures taken to reduce negative consequence, the authorities or contact details where the data subject can obtain additional information about the breach, and any assistance to be provided the affected data subjects.
+The notification shall at least describe the nature of the breach, the personal data possibly involved, and the measures taken by the entity to address the breach.
+The notification shall also include measures taken to reduce the harm or negative consequences of the breach, the representatives of the personal information controller, including their contact details, from whom the data subject can obtain additional information about the breach, and any assistance to be provided to the affected data subjects.